Texas Punitive Damages in a Car Accident

 damaged car

-Not all cases that our Corpus Christi car accident lawyers handle warrant punitive damages.
-Most cases, we help plaintiffs recover full compensatory damages for their medical expenses, lost income, property damage, and pain and suffering from a car accident.
+Not all cases that our Texas car accident lawyers handle warrant punitive damages.
+In most cases, we help plaintiffs recover full compensatory damages for their medical expenses, lost income, property damage, and pain and suffering from a car accident.
 But when defendants have acted egregiously, we work aggressively to ensure that our clients recover the maximum compensation available by law, including punitive damages.

-For punitive damages to be made available in your car accident case, you will need an experienced and skilled legal team to make the case for them.
-At Herrman & Herrman.
-P.L.L.C. in Corpus Christi, we have over 100 years of shared litigation experience in car accident and other personal injury cases, and we have a track record of winning large judgments when warranted.
-Phone (361) 882-4357 or contact Herrman & Herrman, P.L.L.C. online today to be confident that your car accident claim will be handled professionally and with the highest level of legal skill.
+For punitive damages to be made available in your car accident case, you will need an experienced and skilled legal team to make a case for them.
+At Herrman & Herrman in Texas, we have over 100 years of shared litigation experience in auto accidents and other personal injury cases, and we have a track record of winning large judgments when warranted.
+Phone (361) 882-4357 or contact Herrman & Herrman online today to be confident that your car accident claim will be handled professionally and with the highest level of legal skill.

 When are Punitive Damages Available in Texas?